Kimberly R. Kellison

 Selected Publications

-Forging a Christian Order: South Carolina Baptists and Slavery, 1696-1860, University of Tennessee Press, forthcoming November 2022
+Forging A Christian Order: South Carolina Baptists, Race, and Slavery, 1696-1860.
+America’s Baptists Series, University of Tennessee Press, 2023.

 "Men, Women, and the Marriage of the Union: Fourth of July Celebrations in Antebellum Georgia, 1825-1860," The Georgia Historical Quarterly Vol. XCVIII, No. 3 (Fall, 2014): 129-154.